rxwen/codex.nvim/README.md

 Notes:

-- No windows/buffers are created. `:ClaudeCode` and related commands will not open anything.
+- No windows/buffers are created. `:Codex` and related commands will not open anything.
 - The WebSocket server still starts and broadcasts work as usual.
 Launch the Claude CLI externally when desired.

 ### External Terminal Provider